 See Create Your Destiny and Trajectories for more on this topic.

 Self deception is accepting false self protecting or self enhancing explanations, feelings and ideas as true without supporting evidence.

 Taking Responsibility for the Work of Change

 We know experience impacts our lives, rotten parents, unskilled professionals, and abusive officials interfere with development, damaging the tender souls relying on their direction.
 But we must live with the results; not them.
 Blaming the past doesn’t correct the present.
-When we don’t like what we see in the present, instead of excuses, we would do better by directing our attention to solutions, inviting cures rather than blaming the damning causes from the past.
+When we don’t like what we see in the present, instead of excuses, we would do better by attending to solutions, inviting cures rather than blaming damning causes from the past.

 Intelligent Self Deception

 Intelligence can work to our advantage, thoughtfully integrating experience into helpful lessons for improvement.
-But when we use intelligence to formulate justifications and blame, our skilled words are powerfully destructive; we convince ourselves of victimhood.
+But when we use intelligence to formulate justifications and blame, skilled excuses are powerfully destructive; we convince ourselves of victimhood.
 How does these deceptions serve us?